How to Add a Censor Beep Sound Effects to a Video [4 Ways]

 Click on the Audio tab in the upper left corner of the screen to access Filmora9’s library of songs and audio effects.
 Head over to the Audio Effects category and start browsing through the software’s collection of audio effects until you find the Beep effect.
 Drag the effect to the timeline and drop it onto the audio track that is located under the track that contains the video’s original audio file.
 Make sure that the Beep effect is positioned correctly and that it covers the profanity you’d like to censor entirely.

-Download Beep Sound Effects from Filmstocks
+Download Beep Sound Effects from Filmstock

 The duration of the Beep sound effect is limited to only a few seconds, and it cannot be extended.
-If you need a longer audio clip you can use to censor inappropriate language in your videos, then you should visit Filmstocks effects store or click on the All option in the Audio tab and then click on More Effects.
+If you need a longer audio clip you can use to censor inappropriate language in your videos, then you should visit Filmstock effects store or click on the All option in the Audio tab and then click on More Effects.
 This will take you to the Filmora9’s store where you can browse through hundreds of audio effects that can be used to censor videos.

-Keep in mind that the majority of effects on Filmstocks must be purchased before you can use them in Filmora9, although some are also available for free.
+Keep in mind that the majority of effects on Filmstock must be purchased before you can use them in Filmora9, although some are also available for free.
 Once you find the sound effect you want to use in your project simply click on the download button next to it, and proceed to import the file you downloaded into Filmora9 the same way you would import any other media asset.

 How to Generate a Beep Tone?